Woodlife Trails – Level Three & Level Four Instructor Module

 The module is designed to be delivered and completed within a year with registration each April, although there will be no pressure on the individual to complete the module within a year.

 Attendance on all learning events, specified courses and other events will be free of charge.

 Trainee instructors will wear a grey Woodlife Trails logo polo shirt.

 Successful completion of the module will not mean an automatic job offer with Woodlife Trails.

 The module allows tuition of Woodlife Trails Level 3 & 4 content only.

 The programme content has been developed jointly by a qualified Education & Training Assessor and Bushcraft, Tracking and Natural History practioners with considerable joint instructional experience.

 Assessments will be undertaken jointly by a qualified QCF Education and Training Assessor and Bushcraft, Tracking and Natural History Instructor.

-On successful completion of the module you will be qualified to prepare and deliver Woodlife Trails content and courses to level 1 to level 4 (see Diploma Levels)
+On successful completion of the module you will be qualified to prepare and deliver Woodlife Trails content and courses to level 3 & level 4 (see Diploma Levels)